 There will always be someone who's smarter, funnier, and having a better time in life than you.
 Social media reminds us of this continually, whether realistic or a carefully engineered façade.
-Don't compare yourself to other people (not least because your perception of them may be an impossible illusion).
+Don't compare yourself to other people (not least because your perception may be an illusion).
 Only compare your present self to your past self, thereby monitoring the trajectory that matters.

 Set yourself realistic personal goals.
 What's befitting of your individual talents and interests?
 What do you see in the world around you that's broken—and how can you fix it?
 Search for meaningful ways to improve until you have definitive ambitions for your romantic, social, and vocational life.

 Rule #4.
 Compare yourself to who you were yesterday, not to who someone else is today.